 About the Book:

-The 60 Seconds Fix is a book for ANYONE ANYWHERE.
-Dr. Reggie gives us 5 little tools in one little minute, based on current neuroscience, to help us lead happier, more joyful and less stressed lives.
+The 60 Seconds Fix is now a best-selling book on Amazon!
+Check out the reviews on Amazon to hear readers describe in detail its effectiveness.
+It’s for ANYONE ANYWHERE ANYTIME.
+Dr. Reggie gives us five little tools in one little minute, based on current neuroscience, to help us lead more joyful, less stressed lives.

 Visit the60secondsfix.com for more information!